lithops-cloud/lithops/README.md

 <tr>
 <td>

-This mode allows to run functions in your local machine, by using processes.
+This mode allows you to run functions in your local machine, by using processes.
 This is the default mode of execution if no configuration is provided.

 </td>
 <td>

-This mode allows to run functions by using publicly accessible Serverless compute services, such as IBM Cloud Functions, Amazon Lambda or Google Cloud Functions, among others.
+This mode allows you to run functions by using publicly accessible Serverless compute services, such as IBM Cloud Functions, Amazon Lambda or Google Cloud Functions, among others.
 In this mode of execution, each function invocation equals to a parallel task running in the cloud in an isolated environment.

 </td>